Developing a Mobile Banking Application: Must-Have Features, Stages, and Challenges in 2023

 To get insight into current customer demands in mobile banking it is useful to review examples of successful apps.

-An application by Chase bank provides centralized access to an extensive range of banking services.
+An application by Chase bank provides centralized access to an extensive range of services.
 Among its notable features are QuckPay — a real-time P2P money transfer; QuickDeposit, which allows scanning checks to make digital deposits; card management, covering locking & unlocking of a lost credit or debit card and ordering a replacement; setting up of budget and saving goals; as well as Chase Ultimate Rewards — a collection of personal offerings.

 One of the unique Chase app features is Today’s Snapshot, which shows a user’s daily and monthly spending with a breakdown into categories.
 The application also provides investment management, wire transfers, and location services to search for a nearby ATM or the bank’s office.